StarkStudios-io/WebSite/README.md

 Fork this repo for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).

-Contains basic configuration to get you a site with:
+Contains basic configurations to get you a website with:

 - Sample posts.
 - Sample top navigation.